 - Type 1.5 diabetes is a non-official term that is sometimes used to refer to a form of type 1 diabetes known as latent autoimmune diabetes in adults (LADA).
-Codes to Type 1 DM. - Brittle diabetes mellitus (or labile diabetes) is a sub-type of type 1 diabetes.
+Codes to Type 1 DM.
+Type 1.5 diabetes is a form of diabetes in which an adult has features of both type 1 and type 2 diabetes.
+These patients have also been described with the terms "latent autoimmune diabetes of adults" (LADA), and "slow-progressing type 1 diabetes."
+The condition has also been called "double" diabetes because individuals demonstrate both the autoimmune destruction of beta cells of type 1 diabetes and the insulin resistance characteristic of type 2 diabetes.
+People with type 1.5 diabetes have autoantibodies to insulin-producing beta cells and gradually lose their insulin-producing capability, requiring insulin within 5-10 years of diagnosis.
+Codes to E13 Other specified diabetes mellitus. - Brittle diabetes mellitus (or labile diabetes) is a sub-type of type 1 diabetes.
 It is a term used to describe a particularly hard to control type 1 diabetes.